Demonstrating Impact in Research, Practice and Education

-November 4, 2026 II Werner Siemens-Haus für Law and Economics (also known as MLE-Haus) at Guisanstrasse 36 in St. Gallen (next to the Square)
+Werner Siemens-Haus für Law and Economics (also known as MLE-Haus) at Guisanstrasse 36 in St. Gallen (next to the Square), Switzerland

-The Legal Design Workshop is free to attend if your abstract is accepted.
+You can attend the Legal Design Workshop for free if your abstract is accepted.

 This workshop is conceived as a structured space to bridge that gap.
 By bringing together researchers, practitioners, educators, and students, it aims to collaboratively develop a preliminary methodological toolkit — one that accounts for the discipline's internal plurality and assembles methods and documented examples of measurable impact, understood broadly and not confined to empirical or quantitative approaches.